JasonThon/lightflus-doc/docs/index.md

 * Lightflus process fetched data and sink to downstream storages;
     * If downstream storage generate change stream, Lightflus can also capture it;

-## The difference between Lightflus and Flink
+## Difference between Lightflus and Flink

 1. *Cloud-Native*: Lightflus is born for cloud.
 It's much more agile than Flink.
 Your team can manage streaming data and integrate with existing infrastructure more efficient;